 From the trailhead, the route goes to Little Arch and back.
 The trail starts by climbing up onto the mesa on a rocky, cobbly road.
 After ascending several switchbacks, the trail hits a lengthy section of sand at mile 2.3.
 At the end of the sandy canyon, the trail goes up a series of rock steps to get atop the mesa proper (ignore the numerous spur roads along the way - the main route parallels the river).
 At about mile 5.1, the trail descends a hill.
 The bike route to Little Arch stays right (ignoring the road that takes off to the left).
 Head to the northeast and be particularly alert to trail markings at this point.
 At mile 5.7, you will reach the approach to Little Arch.
 The arch cannot be scene from the trail - you must park your bike and walk toward the river for 100 yards.
 The best route back is the same way you came.
 The route beyond the arch leading toward Moab is very treacherous.

-Overall, Poison Spider Trail is the 6th most popular mountain bike trail of all 74 mountain biking in Utah.
+Overall, Poison Spider Trail is the 6th most popular mountain bike trail of all 74 mountain biking rides in Utah.